Pedro de Ampudia: Mexican–American War

-During the long retreat south, Ampudia was appointed commander-in-chief of the Army of the North, in time to command Mexican forces at the Battle of Monterrey.
+He was soon succeeded by General Mariano Arista and fought as a subordinate at the Siege of Fort Texas, the Battle of Palo Alto and the Battle of Resaca de la Palma, where he criticized Arista's tactics.
+During the subsequent retreat south he regained overall command of the division in time for the Battle of Monterrey.
 Despite orders from Antonio López de Santa Anna that he was to retreat to Saltillo, Ampudia chose to stand at Monterrey instead and informed Santa Anna that:

 "The men will brook no further retreat in the face of the enemy."